Rock Hill Motorcycle Accident Lawyer

-If you were injured in a motorcycle accident that was someone else’s fault, we can demand compensation for medical bills and other losses related to the wreck.
+If you were injured in a motorcycle accident that was someone else’s fault, our skilled local attorneys can demand compensation for medical bills and other losses related to the wreck.
 Before you sign anything offered by an insurance company, you need to discuss your motorbike collision case with our respected lawyers.

 Contact our law firm today to schedule a free consultation.
 We work on a contingency-fee basis, so our legal representation does not cost you anything unless we recover money for you.

 The Role of a Motorcycle Wreck Attorney

 At Schiller & Hamilton, we understand that motorcyclists are an independent breed who might put calling an attorney well down the list of things to do after an accident.
 And after a severe injury accident, your first priority should be getting the medical attention you need.
 Then, of course, you want someone to look at your bike to see whether it can be repaired.

 What we want you to know is that the decisions you make in the first hours and days after a motorcycle crash can have important and long-lasting consequences, especially if someone else was at fault.

 Our team can move fast to investigate your accident, protect your right to make a claim, and take the pressure off you.
-Our motorcycle crash lawyers and supporting legal team frequently help clients by:
+Our legal team frequently help clients by: